-Scope of the Smoke-Free Ontario Act - Schools 3 Responsibility of the Tobacco Enforcement Officers 4 Charges under the Smoke-Free Ontario Act, 2006 2018 4 Communication of the Smoke-Free Schools Enforcement Protocol 4 Involving Parents/Guardians: Notification and Education 5 Inspection by the Tobacco Enforcement Officer 6 Inspection: Signage 6 Smoke-Free Ontario Act Fines: Owners/Employers 6 Smoking on School Property: Staff, Visitors or Community 7 Smoke-Free Schools Enforcement Protocol: • For student(s) under 16 years of age • For student(s) 16 up to 18 years • For student(s) 18 years and over 8 10 Notice of Offence 14 Parent/Guardian Notification of Legal Action 15 Student Notification of Legal Action 16 Action Checklist for Schools 17 Smoke-Free Ontario Act, 2006 18 Set Fines for Offences 19 Communication Insert 20 Alternative Sentencing for Provincial Offences Summons: Community Service 21 Sample Notice of Offence Form 22 Information Sheet for Parents/Guardians 23 What is a Tobacco Product 24
+Scope of the Smoke-Free Ontario Act - Schools 3 Responsibility of the Tobacco Enforcement Officers 4 Charges under the Smoke-Free Ontario Act,2017 4 Communication of the Smoke-Free Schools Enforcement Protocol 4 Involving Parents/Guardians: Notification and Education 5 Inspection by the Tobacco Enforcement Officer 5 Inspection: Signage 5 Smoke-Free Ontario Act Fines: Owners/Employers 6 Smoking on School Property: Staff, Visitors or Community 6 Smoke-Free Schools Enforcement Protocol: • For student(s) under 16 years of age • For student(s) 16 up to 18 years • For student(s) 18 years and over 7 9 Notice of Offence 13 Parent/Guardian Notification of Legal Action 14 Student Notification of Legal Action 15 Action Checklist for Schools 16 Smoke-Free Ontario Act, 2017 17 Set Fines for Offences 19 Communication Insert 20 Alternative Sentencing for Provincial Offences Summons: Community Service 21 Sample Notice of Offence Form 22 Information Sheet for Parents/Guardians 23 What is a Tohacco Product 25

-The Smoke-Free Schools Enforcement Protocol outlines how schools can work in partnership with the Durham Region Health Department's Tobacco Enforcement Officers to ensure compliance with the Smoke-Free Ontario Act, 2006 2018.
-This Act is part of a provincial, comprehensive strategy to prevent young people from starting to smoke, to assist people who want to quit smoking and to protect everyone from exposure to second-hand smoke.
+The Smoke-Free Schools Enforcement Protocol outlines how schools can work in partnership with the Durham Region Health Department's Tobacco Enforcement Officers to ensure compliance with the Smoke-Free Ontario Act, 2017.
+This Act is part of a provincial, comprehensive strategy to prevent young people from: the initiation and increased use of tobacco and vapour products; protect people from second-hand exposure to smoke and vapour; motivate and support people to successfully quit using tobacco; and identify and reduce disparities in tobacco use and related harms.